 WA Mining Club

 The WA Mining Club, in conjunction with industry co-sponsors, offer several scholarships each year to encourage and foster the development of the next generation of leaders within Western Australia’s mining sector.

-In 2019 nine $10,000 scholarships were awarded in the categories Geology, Female Students in a Technical Discipline in the Mining Sector, Resource Related Engineering Discipline, Engineering in the Mining Sector, Metallurgy, Environmental Science in the Mining Sector and Indigenous Student Scholarships.
-The first seven are open to university students, while the Indigenous Student Scholarships are open to high school, TAFE and university students.
+In 2020 seven $10,000 scholarships are available in the categories Geology, Female Student in a Technical Discipline, Resource Related Engineering Discipline, Mining Engineering, Metallurgy, Environmental Sciences and Indigenous Student Scholarships.
+The first six are open to university students, while the Indigenous Student Scholarships are open to high school, TAFE and university students.